 The virtual Management of Portfolios (MoP®) Foundation certification course focuses on the programs and projects in the portfolio, the cost and risk, understanding progress, and understanding the impact on business as usual and achieving the organization’s strategic objectives.

 MoP® is a registered trade mark of AXELOS Limited.

-Join the virtual course in May.
 This course is taught through one of our partners.
 Contact us for more information.